openziti/ziti-doc/docfx_project/glossary/glossary.md

 core of the Ziti Fabric SDK.

 ## Ziti Controller, Controller
 A Ziti Controller is a process that is installed on a host, which allows it to coordinate a Ziti network.
-The controller is designed to be extensible through Ziti fabric extension mechanisms (Xctrl, Xmgmt), which means that it is capable of hosting extensions to the fabric control and management planes.
+The Ziti Controller is designed to be extensible through Ziti fabric extension mechanisms (Xctrl, Xmgmt), which means that it is capable of hosting extensions to the fabric control and management planes.

 ## Ziti Edge, Edge
 The Ziti Edge implements the zero trust connectivity framework as an overlay application on top of the Ziti Fabric.
 The Ziti Edge provides connectivity implementations for a number of important endpoint types, including applications that embed Ziti connectivity through the Ziti Edge SDK.
 The Ziti Edge provides fallback connectivity solutions for non-Ziti applications using components like the Ziti tunnelers, and the Ziti proxy.